Mopriestt/red_black_tree_collection/README.md

 ## Features

+Basic Functionalities: Offers all standard Map and Set functionalities as defined in Dart's interface.

 Ordering: The Red-Black Tree Set and Map maintain a balanced structure, ensuring that elements are ordered efficiently within the collection.

-Performance: The Red-Black Tree implementation outperforms Dart's SplayTreeMap and SplayTreeSet in terms of search, insertion, and deletion operations.
+Performance: The Red-Black Tree implementation outperforms Dart's `SplayTreeMap` and `SplayTreeSet` in terms of search, insertion, and deletion operations.

 Additional Functionality: This library provides efficient implementation of binary searching based on keys:
- - firstAfter and lastBefore on RBTreeSet.
+ - `firstAfter` and `lastBefore` on RBTreeSet.
- - firstKeyAfter and lastKeyBefore on RBTreeMap.
+ - `firstKeyAfter` and `lastKeyBefore` on RBTreeMap.

 ## Usage